Caspar2318/airbnb-clone/README.md

 => Categories UI with categories of properties setting

-=> Categories functionalities: 1. category selection 2. location and map implement
+=> Categories functionalities: 1. category selection 2. location and map implement 3.
+Counter page for rooms and guests 4. upload images (using cloudinary, add cloudinary env variables inside .env, variable must start with formart as "NEXT*PUBLIC_CLOUDINARY*...", random named variables will not works) 5. description and price listing 6. submit the form to creat list